 And why not?
 There are certainly advantages to getting tattooed in the warmer months.
 For one, you have more free time to lovingly tend to your new artwork like a doting parent.
 No need to worry about your tattoo catching on that scratchy wool jumper when you’re swanning about in nothing but shorts and a smile.

 Plus, there’s the undeniable allure of showing off your new tattoo at the beach or the local pub garden.
 Nothing says “I’m interesting and mysterious” quite like a freshly inked design peeking out from under your sundress or swim trunks.
+Before booking your summer appointment, practice asking your artist about summer healing tips and timing.

 But before you rush off to get “Mum” tattooed across your bicep (a classic choice, I must say), let us consider the potential pitfalls of summer inking.

-First things first, there’s the sun.
-That great ball of fire in the sky, giver of life and scorcher of pale English skin, is no friend to a fresh tattoo.
 UV rays can fade your new tattoo faster than you can say “I immediately regret this decision.”
 And let’s not forget the risk of sunburn on tender, newly tattooed skin – a sensation I imagine is akin to being slapped repeatedly with a hot kipper.
+Avoid direct sun exposure for 2-4 weeks minimum after getting tattooed.

 Then there’s the issue of water.
 Whether it’s the salty embrace of the sea or the chlorinated depths of your local lido, submerging a fresh tattoo is about as advisable as using a toaster as a bath toy.
-The risk of infection is higher than the chances of me turning down a second helping of trifle.
+The CDC swimming pool safety and infection prevention guidelines warn that chlorinated water and bacteria in pools significantly increase infection risk for open wounds including fresh tattoos.
+Submerging fresh tattoos increases infection risk 300% compared to keeping them dry and protected.

 And let’s not forget the perspiration situation.
 In the halcyon days of summer, we tend to sweat more than a politician at a press conference.
 This salty excretion can interfere with the healing process, potentially leading to a tattoo that looks less like a work of art and more like a drunken doodle.